thiago-sydow/GitHub-Analytics/README.md

 Primary use at this point is project management based analytics that are not currently available on GitHub.com

-**New:::** Support for downloading multiple repositories into the same database allowing analysis of multiple repositories at the same time: EXAMPLE:

 ## How to run the Web App:

 1. Register/Create a Application at https://github.com/settings/applications/new.
 Set your fields to the following: